 California based SpinLaunch Inc. is expanding its footprint at Spaceport America hear Hatch, in southern New Mexico.
 After building a $7 million, 10,000-square-foot facility at the Spaceport last year, the…

-Regulatory burdens: Reduce the impact of unnecessary regulation and watch New Mexico flourish.
-While sound regulation is necessary, we must ensure it is not an unnecessary impediment to business creation and…
+Regulatory burdens: Reduce the impact of unnecessary regulation that stifles New Mexico's potential.
+While sound regulation is necessary, New Mexico's over regulation and enforcement has been an impediment to business…

 NMBC was Proud to Take a Stand with the National Association of Manufacturers (NAM) recently in a court case against a Department of Labor overtime rule that would have taken effect on December 1.
 Along with a coalition of other associations and 21 states, NMBC supported the NAM Manufacturers’ Center for Legal Action (MCLA) in the U.S. District Court for the Eastern District of Texas.
 The great news for New Mexicans who are already struggling with some of the highest unemployment rates in the nation is that we succeeded in delaying, if not stopping implementation of the job killing rule!

 When it comes to choosing candidates who favor private sector job growth over those who favor government growth, the choices are pretty clear when you have good information on hand.
 As the State Association Group for the National Association of Manufacturers (NAM), NMBC is pleased to provide this valuable 2016 Voter Guide to help identify candidates who stand for free market job growth.